Holidays are happy occasions. Right? Not for these brands, they certainly weren’t.

 Over the years we’ve seen some of the most tone-deaf, irrelevant, off-the-point, and in extreme cases, disastrous marketing attempts by big brands surfacing around the holidays.
 How did these ads ever saw the light of day, escapes us.

-Here we are sharing ten of the worst holiday ads (according to us) with you, in an attempt so we all learn the most valuable lesson in marketing: what NOT to do.
+Here we are sharing ten of the worst holiday ads (according to us) with you, in an attempt so we all learn the most valuable lessons in marketing: what NOT to do.

 1. Apple Forgot How To Make Videos On Its Phone